Should I Consider Having Weight Loss Surgery?

 - Leaks in new connections made by weight loss surgery; these usually occur within five days of surgery.

-- Blood clots in the lungs, called pulmonary emboli, occur less than 1% of the time; they are the most common cause of death after weight loss surgery.
-Blood clots can be prevented with blood thinning medicines and frequent activity.
+- Blood clots in the lungs, called pulmonary emboli, rarely occur, but if they do, they are the most common cause of death after weight loss surgery.
+Blood clots can be usually prevented with blood thinning medicines and frequent activity.

 - Blood clots in the legs, called deep vein thrombosis, or DVT